webtorrent/webtorrent/README.md

 - Build bittorrent client as Chrome App (connects to normal BT network)
   - ~~Use UDP/TCP APIs~~
   - ~~Support DHT~~
+  - ~~Support peer wire protocol~~
   - Support magnet links (fetching .torrent from network)
-  - Support peer wire protocol
   - Support large file saving (FileSystem API?)
-- Make WebRTC data channel work on the server
+  - Streaming video, options:
+    - MediaSource into `video` tag
+    - Flash player for other media types
+    - HTTP stream to VLC, like peerflix

+## Todo eventually

 - DHT over WebRTC (add new method for peer introduction)
   - Use bootstrap server for initial introduction
   - POST endpoint for sending offer/getting answer
-- Storage?
-- Streaming video
-  - MediaSource into `video` tag
-  - Flash player for other media types

-## Todo eventually

 - Easy torrent creation
 - UPnP or NAT-PMP (so the hybrid client can get listed in peers' routing tables)